Miler Magrath: Nine Years War

-In 1596, during the Nine Years War, Magrath and Thomas Butler, 10th Earl of Ormond were involved in a conference at Faughart with the Northern chiefs, offering them the possession of Ulster, apart from County Louth, Carrickfergus, Newry held by English garrisons.
-The offer was rejected by was the basis for Louth being considered part of Leinster from that time forward.
+In 1596, during the Nine Years War, Archbishop Magrath and the 10th Earl of Ormond were involved in a conference at Faughart with the Northern chiefs, offering them the possession of Ulster, apart from County Louth, Carrickfergus and Newry as these areas were held by English garrisons.
+The offer was rejected, but was the basis for County Louth being considered part of Leinster from that time forward.

-In 1599 Magrath was taken prisoner by Con, son of his kinsman Hugh O'Neill, 2nd Earl of Tyrone.
-The earl ordered Magrath's release on the ground that only the Holy Father had authority to lay hands on his "friend and ally".
+In 1599, Magrath was taken prisoner by Con, son of his kinsman Hugh, 2nd Earl of Tyrone.
+The earl ordered Magrath's release on the grounds that only the Holy Father had authority to lay hands on his "friend and ally".
 Magrath promised that he would return to Catholicism, except that he had to see to his children, and Con released him on conditions: a money payment, with O'Meara's son (related to Magrath's wife) to act as surety in person.

 In 1600, Magrath went to London and convinced Robert Cecil of his loyalty, although appearing a turbulent person, and was granted a pension.
-While at court he accused Sir Henry Lee of Ditchley of treason, with the "most indecent and contumelious words", and Lee's cousin, Thomas Lee (a captain in the Irish service who was later hanged for his involvement with the coup attempt of the Earl of Essex), wrote to Cecil seeking the opportunity to meet the charges.
+While at court he accused Sir Henry Lee of Ditchley of treason, with the "most indecent and contumelious words", and Lee's cousin, Thomas Lee (a captain in the Irish service who was later hanged for his involvement with the coup attempt of the 2nd Earl of Essex), wrote to Cecil seeking the opportunity to meet the charges.

 Magrath returned to Ireland with the English-backed pretender to the earldom of Desmond.
 He claimed poverty owing to the war, but Cecil soon complained that he was allowing the Anglican Church of Ireland to lie like "an hogsty" and sought Sir George Carew to remonstrate with him over this neglect.